Banno/consumer-api-openid-connect-example/README.md

 # Prerequisites

-Before you get started, you'll need to get these from the back office administrator at your financial institution who has access to **Banno People**.
+Before you get started, you'll need these credentials:

-_If the administrator does not know where to do this, they can review the [External application configuration](https://knowledge.banno.com/people/settings/external-application-configuration/) article on the Banno Knowledge site._

-You'll need these credentials:
 - `client_id`
 - `client_secret`

+You have a few different options for getting those credentials.

+## 1) Signing up for a developer account on JackHenry.Dev

+Instructions on how to sign up for a developer account on JackHenry.Dev are at https://jackhenry.dev/open-api-docs/accessing-the-digital-toolkit/.

+## 2) Getting the credentials from a financial institution

+You'll have to get the credentials from the back office administrator at your financial institution who has access to **Banno People**.

+_If the administrator does not know where to do this, they can review the [External application configuration](https://knowledge.banno.com/people/settings/external-application-configuration/) article on the Banno Knowledge site._

 ## CAUTION